AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/installation.md

 ![Add to Chrome button *border](https://cdn.adtidy.org/content/Kb/ad_blocker/browser_extension/add_to_chrome.jpg)

-In the opened dialog window, click *Add extension* to install AdGuard for Edge.
+In the opened dialog window, click *Add extension* to install AdGuard Browser extension.

 ![Add to Edge button](https://cdn.adtidy.org/content/Kb/ad_blocker/browser_extension/add_to_edge.jpg)

 ## How to install AdGuard Browser extension for Safari

 AdGuard for Safari is not a browser extension in a common sense.
-You can read more about it in a [devoted artile](/adguard-for-safari/overview).
+You can read more about it in a [dedicated artile](/adguard-for-safari/overview).
 Or you can [download the installation file](https://agrd.io/safari_release) directly from this page.